Add These 75 Foods to Your Diet to Reduce Bloating

 - Fennel seeds

-If the cause of your bloating and digestive symptoms is IBS, you may want to consider switching to a low-FODMAP diet.
+If the cause of your bloating and digestive symptoms is IBS then you may want to consider switching to a low-FODMAP diet.
 The acronym FODMAP stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 These short-chain carbohydrates are not absorbed well by the small intestine and can cause gastrointestinal distress, including intestinal gas, as a result.

-If you've been diagnosed with IBS, you'll want to work with a registered dietitian to develop a personalised diet plan.
+If you’ve been diagnosed with IBS, you’ll want to work with a registered dietitian to develop a personalized diet plan.
 But the nutrition experts at Johns Hopkins Medicine provide this list of foods that are encouraged on the eating plan.

 - Eggs and meat

-- Cheeses such as brie, camembert, cheddar and feta
+- Cheeses such as brie, Camembert, cheddar and feta

 - Almond milk